metapolator/metapolator/specimen,-and-glyph-interaction.md

 * changes to the curve tension: scale proportionally (×);
 * changes to the pen angle: as offset in degrees (+);
 * changes to the pen width: scale proportionally (×).

+Edits can be continued by clicking on any other selected handle.

 ### optical horizontal lines
 In general this is about the lines that guide the eyes in reading direction, for any script.
 The **specific example** I will give here is for **Latin script**.
 First a very familiar situation: